 Some Thoughts on Energy System Development for Team Sports

-After reading the Methods of Endurance Training series, which are BTW excellent read, I would love to post my current opinion regarding usage of the same for the team sport athletes.
+After reading the Methods of Endurance Training series, which is, BTW excellent read, I would love to post my current opinion regarding the usage of the same for team sport athletes.

-1. Improve their in-game recovery between short bursts of high intensity activity (RSA – Repeat Sprint Ability, although there is certainly a platoue effect in this transfer VO2max –> RSA ability).
-Afte a sprint or high intensity technique, ATP/CP system is stressed and aerobic system is used to replenish CP stores.
+1. Improve their in-game recovery between short bursts of high-intensity activity (RSA – Repeat Sprint Ability, although there is certainly a platoue effect in this transfer VO2max –> RSA ability).
+After a sprint or high-intensity technique, the ATP/CP system is stressed, and the aerobic system is used to replenish CP stores.
 The better the aerobic system, the faster the replenishment and thus recovery, in theory at least.
-Studies (please don’t make me find them ) showed that in groups of athletes with similar high VO2max or other index of aerobic development, there were very different speeds of RSA recovery, showing that there is certainly a platoue effect that above certain threshold, further VO2max development yields less and less transfer to RSA, and posibly negative transfer to speed and power (and this is why I picked up the word OPTIMALLY developed)
+Studies (please don’t make me find them ) showed that in groups of athletes with similar high VO2max or other indexes of aerobic development, there were very different speeds of RSA recovery, showing that there is certainly a platoue effect that above a certain threshold, further VO2max development yields less and less transfer to RSA, and possibly negative transfer to speed and power (and this is why I picked up the word OPTIMALLY developed)

 3. Improve their work-capacity or ability to recover from session to session, thus making them more able to do the skill practice more often.
 I don’t have scientific proof of this, but my logic goes along these lines: First off, a guy who goes to practice and gets ‘lactic’ (8-12mmol/l and above) all the time, will need more time to recover.
 A guy who can’t fullifl tasks aerobically will use glycolitic system in more degree, and the effects of glycolitic system will yield differnt type of fatigue – H+ will decrease peripheral nerve transfer, Ca++ uptake, etc, etc, which can yield greater strain on peripheral neural system and that can cause greater strain on CNS (you need to push more).
 Scientific or not, that’s my logic here.
 Suppose the guy who do a lot of his work under aerobic system – less strain and pain, faster recovery, thus, can come to team practice more offten and more fresher.
 Also, having well developed capilar density may yield better flushing effect in active recovery sessions.